marinadelkovamoro/bamazon/README.md

 Overview
 ------------

 This is an Amazon-like storefront app created using MySQL.
+It is a node application and as such, the app cannot be opened up as a website.
 The app takes in orders from the customer and depletes stock quantities from the store's inventory.
 It was created to showcase how to connect to a mySQL database and make quesries to it using Node.js from the  terminal.

 #### NPM packages used:
 * MySQL - to create a products database